-Title: North Carolina Firefighters Study
+Title: North Carolina Firefighter Cancer Cohort Study

 Funding: North Carolina Collaboratory at The University of North Carolina at Chapel Hill with funding appropriated by the North Carolina General Assembly